Improving the convergence of SGD through adaptive batch sizes: Experimental results Practical considerations

 \section{Experimental results \& Practical considerations}

 In this section, we first show that the theory above works as expected: far fewer model are required to obtain a model of a particular loss, and the total number of gradient computations is the same as standard mini-batch SGD.
 However, the implementation above is impractical: the batch size requires significant computation.
-We suggest some workarounds to address these practical issues, and provide experiments that compare the proposed method with relevant work.\footnote{These experiments are available at \url{https://github.com/stsievert/adadamp-experiments}.}
+We suggest some workarounds to address these practical issues, and provide experiments that compare the proposed method with relevant work.

 In this section, two performance metrics are relevant: the number of gradient computations and model updates to reach a particular accuracy.
 These two metrics can be treated as proxies for energy and time respectively.
 A single gradient computation requires a fixed number of floating point operations,\footnote{For deterministic models.} which requires a fixed amount of energy.
 As discussed in Section~\ref{sec:contribution}, the wall-clock time required to complete one model update can be (almost) agnostic to the batch size with certain distributed systems.